Air Source Heat Pumps

 |Heating Oil||$3.70 / gallon||$41||$3,938|

 |Heat Pump||$0.14 / kWh||$18||$1,706|

 |Heat Pump with Solar||$0.09 / kWh||$11||$1,023|

-There are a number of different system designs, but the most common installation is a 1:1 ‘ductless’ unit.
+There are a number of different system designs, but the most common installation is a 1:1 ductless ‘mini split’ unit.
 This system design consists of an outdoor unit with heat exchanger and compressor, which does the actual heat extraction, and an indoor blower unit which blows warm (or cool) air directly into the home.
-One to one means there is one indoor unit for every outdoor unit.
+Mini split means there is a 1:1 ratio – is one indoor unit for every outdoor unit.
 We also install ‘multi splits,’ (one outdoor unit to two or more interior units) and ducted units when appropriate to site specifics.

 Heat pumps are an excellent way to dramatically reduce the use of an oil or propane boiler in an existing home, without the need to fully replace the existing heating system.
 Heat pumps are used as supplemental heat, similar to the way wood or pellet stoves are – place it in a common area of your home and raise that area to a comfortable temperature.
 This allows you to lower your thermostat substantially, and rely on the efficient electric heat for most of your heating.
 The heat pumps will run very efficiently to temperatures as low as -15°F.

 The simplicity and reliability of heat pumps also makes them a great choice for new homes, where the savings garnered by installing heat pumps instead of a traditional heating system can be used to install solar electricity for the home.
 By heating and cooling with electricity, and then using solar panels to generate electricity, you end up with a fully ‘net zero’ home!